StackVista/stackstate-docs/configure/anomaly-detection/export-anomaly-feedback.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Export anomaly feedback

 ## Overview

-Feedback that has been added to anomalies reported by the Autonomous Anomaly Detector can be exported to file using the StackState CLI.
-Exported data can be sent on to the StackState team for investigation.
+Feedback that has been added to anomalies reported by the Autonomous Anomaly Detector can be exported to file using the Rancher Observability CLI.
+Exported data can be sent on to the Rancher Observability team for investigation.

 ## Export feedback

-Use the [StackState CLI](/setup/cli/README.md) to export anomaly feedback from StackState.
+Use the [Rancher Observability CLI](/setup/cli/README.md) to export anomaly feedback from Rancher Observability.
 When an export is run, all feedback and comments for all anomalies reported in the specified time window will be exported.

 {% hint style="warning" %}
 **Note that any user comments will be included in the exported feedback.** These comments are very useful, but should not contain any sensitive information.